akrobate67/chrome-hyperiums7/README.md

 - Information about deployed fleets
 - Coordinates for moving fleets
 - Count and display number of backup buddy logins
+- Link to forum on "last 20 messages" page (for alliances)

 ### Additional
 - Simple Fleet Calculator (Accessible via Military menu in game)